Projektreferenzen

 EU electricity market design (BMWi).
 Policy advice on wholesale market and balancing market design for Germany’s Economics Ministry in the context of the Clean Energy Package.
 Neon was member of a consortium with Connect Energy Economics, Consentec, and others.
 2016-19.

 Wind value lift (RE project developer).
-Evaluation of design options and operation strategies to improve the economics of wind power under market conditions.
+As wholesale prices fall when the wind blows, wind farms must lift their market value.
+For a renewable developer, we evaluated design options and operating strategies to improve the economics of wind power under market conditions.
 2016-17.

 Trading benchmark (Trading company).
 Regulatory assessment and quantitative cost benchmarks for portfolio management costs of renewable energy for the trading department of a major European utility.
 2017.

 Open Power System Data (BMWi).
-Construction of an online platform for European power system data.
-Neon coordinated a team of three research institutes.
+Open energy modeling depends on accessible, high-quality data.
+For Germany’s economics ministry, Neon built and coordinated an online platform of free European power system data, leading a team of three research institutes.
 2015-17.
 Platform

 RE time series (Utility).
-Neon developed time series of wind and solar generation at high granularity from re-analysis models.
+Power system studies need realistic wind and solar profiles.
+For a utility, Neon developed high-resolution time series of wind and solar generation derived from meteorological reanalysis models.
 2016.

 Electricity market design (IEA-RETD).
 Assessment of long-term wholesale and retail power market design under very high shares of variable renewables in cooperation with FTI CL Energy.
 2015-16.
 Report